VerzatileDev/University.212CR_TeachingMaterial/Session 1/README.md

 > The following section is aimed at Windows machines.
 If you use a Mac or Linux, this will be different for you.

-Now the project is created, we will need to display something to the screen to see the physics in motion.
+Now the project is created, we will need to display 3D objects to the screen.

-> For this, I will use a legacy version of OpenGL which will most likely differ from what you are taught in 212CR.
+> For this, I will use a legacy version of OpenGL which is for testing purpose only.
 The graphics implemented as part of this tutorial series are **not enough to pass in the 212CR module.**

 The libraries we will be using are: